How to Handle Customer Complaints

-We consistently receive emails asking us to provide information on how to manage and handle customer complaints.
-What should a company do, say or avoid?
+What should a company do, say or avoid to retain customers?
 What steps or procedures should be taken to solve current problems and avoid future ones?

-The emails we receive are predominantly from the people on the front lines who've received no guidance on how to manage the situation, or who have managers committed to traditional approaches despite the costs or consequences.
+The emails we receive on the topic are predominantly from the people on the front lines who've received no guidance on how to manage the situation, or who have managers committed to traditional approaches despite the costs or consequences.

 For customers, a careful and consistent tracking of complaints and procedures shows a level of professionalism and conveys to clients that their complaints are taken seriously.